davidlamprecht/rdf-gnn-recommendation/README.md

 # Supplementary materials:
-## Bridging RDF Knowledge Graphs with Graph Neural Networks for Semantically-Rich Recommender Systems
+## Benchmarking GNN-based Recommendation Systems with RDF Knowledge Graphs

 This repository contains supplementary materials for evaluating the integration of RDF knowledge graphs and Graph Neural Networks (GNNs) to enhance recommendation systems across various scenarios, leveraging semantic and topological features extracted from RDF data.